-As you have been accustomed already, the recipes I have gathered come into 2 languages: Romanian and English.
-This one is an English recipe for Easter, you already know it and in my opinion it is very tasty, especially the gravy.
-I simply adore it.
+As you have been accustomed already, the recipes I have gathered here come into 2 languages: Romanian and English.
+This one is an English recipe for Easter, you already know that and in my opinion it is very tasty, especially the gravy.
+I simply adore gravy.
 I would eat anytime with almost anything.
-To be sure I have it in Romania I even bought one from London, though I know I can make it at home, a much healthier and better solution.
+To be sure I have it in Romania I even bought a pack of gravy powder from London, though I know I can make it at home, a much healthier and better solution.
 But sometimes I won’t bother.

-Here is this traditional but marvelous recipe to make for a traditional Easter day.
+Here is this traditional but marvelous recipe to make for a traditional Easter day, taken from Tesco Magazine.

 Serves: 6 Takes: 2h 15 mins